Emergence of Cooperation in the thermodynamic limit: Prisoner's dilemma

-where $r=b-c$, $b>r>0$ and $b>c>0$.
-The Eq. (\ref{eq17}) is the payoff matrix used in Ref. \cite{5}.
-This is similar to Eq. (\ref{eq13}) by taking reward as $r$, temptation as $b$, sucker's payoff as $-c$ and punishment as 0 with the condition $r=b-c$.
-The Magnetization is found in Ref. \cite{5} using a different approach than section II to be-
+where $r=b-c$, with $b>r>0$ and $b>c>0$.
+Eq.~(\ref{eq17}) is the payoff matrix used in Ref.~\cite{5}.
+This is similar to Eq.~(\ref{eq13}) with payoffs for reward as $r$, temptation as $b$, sucker's payoff as $-c$ and punishment as $0$ with the condition $r=b-c$.
+The game magnetization as derived in Ref.~\cite{5} is given as-